Barak (tribe): Folk dances

 Some dances like Çibikli involve clapping hands.

 Baraks also dance their own versions of Karşılama with handkerchiefs in both hands.

 Traditions

 Barak Turkmens used to practice berdel marriages, and they call it değişik in their local dialect of Turkish.

 Sub-tribes

-Baraks are made up of many sub-tribes, also composed of constituent tribes.
+Baraks are made up of many sub-tribes, also composed of constituent tribes, which also consist of sub-tribes.
 The hierarchy changes from source to source.

+Abdürrezaklı

-Abdurrezaklı: Their settlements are mostly near bodies of water, stretching from the Euphrates coast to Sajur River, and a significant portion of this tribe is in Syria.
+Their settlements are mostly near bodies of water, stretching from the Euphrates coast to Sajur River, and a significant portion of this tribe is in Syria.
+They are made up of the following tribes: